barissaslan/reading-is-good/README.md

 Technologies: Java 11, Spring Boot, MongoDB

-You can consume endpoints with swagger: http://localhost:8080/swagger-ui/index.html
+You can use endpoints with swagger: http://localhost:8080/swagger-ui/index.html

 ## Build